 ‘Emmanuelle’ movies producer Alain Siritzky dead at 72

-Emmanuelle franchise producer Alain Siritzky died after what has been described as “a short illness” on Saturday, Oct.
-11, ’14, at a Paris hospital.
+Emmanuelle franchise producer Alain Siritzky died on Oct.
+11 at a Paris hospital.
 The (reportedly) New York City-born Siritzky, whose credits include dozens of Emmanuelle movies and direct-to-video efforts, several of which starring Sylvia Kristel in the title role, was 72.

 Ironically, Alain Siritzky didn’t produce the original, epoch-making 1974 Emmanuelle.
 He became involved in that Yves Rousset-Rouard production via his Parafrance Films, which distributed the international box office hit in France.